FatimaIjazOfficial/MoodLens-Facial-Emotions-Detector/README.md

-## MoodLens – Real-Time Emotion Detector
+## MoodLens â€“ Real-Time Emotion Detector

 MoodLens is a real-time emotion detection system that captures your face through a webcam (or mobile camera) and predicts emotions like happy, sad, angry, surprised, and more.
-It’s built with Python, TensorFlow, MediaPipe, and OpenCV, and supports saving snapshots for analysis.
+Itâ€™s built with Python, TensorFlow, MediaPipe, and OpenCV, and supports saving snapshots for analysis.

 ## Features